CorneliaKelinske/first_blog/posts/2021/09-15-start_coding.md

 # Bonus tip for parents

 Don't feel guilty for dedicating time to your code learning efforts.
-Of course I am not suggesting that you neglect your duties as a parent/partner altogether.
-But I do think that it is okay, even for a parent, to take some good old ME TIME.
-It doesn't have to be hours at a time and I recommend you coordinate with your partner (especially if you have young children) because a) being upfront is good and b) that way, your new-found interest will (hopefully) not be perceived as something negative.
-If

-==tags==
-coding
+Of course I am not suggesting you just go into your room, close the door and code away whenever you feel like it without any consideration for your kids and partner.
+What I am talking about is that feeling of guilt that we parents (and probably mums in particular) tend to get when we take some time to do something for ourselves.
+Just ourselves.
+Not the kids.
+Not the family.
+I strongly believe that taking care of ourselves and taking some good old ME TIME is very important and actually helps us being a better parent in the long run.
+I also believe that taking some time to yourself in order to learn something can set a good example for your children.
+Seeing that you make learning a priority can encourage them to do the same.
+Depending on the age of your kids, you can even get them started on coding as well.
+There are some good apps and programs for kids out there.